DFRobot/DFRobot_ePaper/README.md

 ## Summary

-The library is used to control black and white epaper and tricolor epaper screens to display graphics, images and text, and there are two modes of driving for users of different needs.
+The library is used to control Black & White epaper and Tricolor epaper screens to display graphics, images and text.
+And there are two drive modes to select.

 ## Methods